 This is actually the most subtle of all the other kinds of edible luster dusts.
 It comes in a wide variety of color and adds a beautiful sheen and subtle sparkle effect.
 Luster dust is fine and smooth and can be diluted to be applied with paint brush or airbrush gun.

 Pearl dust produces a sparkly pearly luster with a hint of color to it.
 It is usually opaque which makes it ideal for use on decorations that don’t require too much color.
-The good thing about this edible dust is that it can be mixed with petal dust for a little color.
+The good thing about this edible dust is that it can also be mixed with petal dust for a little color.

 This type of edible dust is best for gum paste flowers.
-This is because produces strong deeper hues and has a matte finish.
+This is because it produces strong deeper hues and has a matte finish.
 This matte effect gives gum paste flowers a more realistic look.

 Apart from gum paste flowers, petal dust is useful for elements that you don’t want to have that glossy finish.
-This usually works well for modeling figures and other
+This usually works well for modeling figures and other life like effects.

-Highlighter dust is used to give the high gloss metallic finish and they come mostly in gold and silver hues.
+Highlighter dust is used to give high gloss metallic finish and they come mostly in gold and silver hues.
 Though they may look similar to the other edible dusts, highlighter dust gives off the highest sheen.

 This type of “luster dust” are usually labeled “for decorative purposes only” They work beautifully for cakes that require bold, in-your-face popping colors.
 Although the most popular colors of highlighter dust is silver and gold, other colors are available too.